armanmishra1000/AirvikBook/docs/features/password-management/CURRENT-STATE.md

 ## What Exists Now
 <!-- AI will update this after each task -->
-- ❌ Backend: Not started
+- ✅ Backend: All tasks completed (B1-B7)
 - ❌ Frontend: Not started
-- ❌ Testing: Not started
+- ✅ Testing: Backend tests created and implemented
 - ✅ Documentation: Created (FEATURE-ANALYSIS, INTEGRATION-POINTS, API-CONTRACT, FEATURE-SPEC, TASK-BREAKDOWN)

 ## Feature Complexity